lexik/LexikTranslationBundle/Resources/doc/index.md

     resources_registration:
         type:                 all     # resources type to register: "all", "files" or "database"
         managed_locales_only: true    # will only load resources for managed locales

     auto_cache_clean: false     # set to true to make the bundle automatically clear translations cache files
     auto_cache_clean_interval: 600     # The number of seconds to wait before trying to check if translations have changed in the database.

+    enable_dev_tools: false    # set to true to be able to list missing translation from the profiler
 ```

 *Note that MongoDB 2.0.0 or later is required if you choose to use MongoDB to store translations.*